Children of the Storm: Plot summary

 Along the way, the Emerson family is dogged by a series of mysterious events ranging from strange pranks to near-fatal accidents.
 Most of these seem to be directed at the Arab servants, including Selim, who is badly injured when a motor-car imported by Emerson crashes as a result of the wheel-nuts having been removed.
 The exception is a mystery attacker who targets Maryam.
 In addition, Ramses is temporarily taken prisoner and drugged by a mysterious woman disguised as the goddess Hathor.
 The same woman later reappears at the temple ruins during the night but the Emersons fail to apprehend her.

-As the head of the Service arrives to take possession of the treasure for transport to Cairo, Nefret is captured by the criminal gang intent on stealing the treasure, and held prisoner on the dahabeeyah belonging to the FitzRoyces, as is Emerson when he impetuously comes to rescue her.
-"Justin" is revealed as Maryam's elder half-sister and "Mrs FitzRoyce" as an old associate of Bertha's.
-Through Emerson's efforts, Nefret escapes through a window of the boat, to be picked up by passing fishermen; meanwhile Maryam, who is implicated in the plot, shows her true loyalties by rescuing Emerson.
+As the head of the Service arrives to take possession of the treasure for transport to Cairo, Nefret is captured by the criminal gang intent on stealing the treasure, and held prisoner on Isis, as is Emerson when he impetuously comes to rescue her.
+"Justin" is revealed as Maryam's elder half-sister and "Mrs FitzRoyce" as an old associate of Bertha.
+Through Emerson's efforts, Nefret escapes through a window of the boat, to be picked up by passing fishermen.
+Maryam, who is implicated in the plot, shows her true loyalties by removing the chains from Emerson.

+The friends of Nefret and Emerson board the Amelia and devise a plan to rescue them.
+First they must figure out the true goal of the criminal gang.
+Revenge was an early motive for all the attacks on the Emersons, both family and friends.
+The true motive is to steal the treasures found in the God's Wives tomb, which are all being taken by ship to the museum in Cairo, from Luxor.

-The final chase scene has Amelia, Rameses, Sethos, Selim, Daoud, Cyrus, Walter, and Bertie racing down-river armed to the teeth to rescue Nefret and Emerson, and is unlike any other scene in the Amelia series.
+The final chase scene has Amelia, Ramses, Sethos, Selim, Daoud, Cyrus, Walter, and Bertie sailing down-river; their aim is to board the Isis and free Emerson.
+A few fire on the crew of the Isis initially, while Ramses and David swim to the other side and board.
+Aboard, they disable the women.
+Emerson strides in, having been aided by Maryam.
+Emerson had killed François.
+All jump off the boat, learning what Justin is doing.
+The Isis explodes, as young Justin set off dynamite on board the houseboat, killing himself as well.

-Characters in "Children of the Storm"
+At home, they tell their stories.
+Maryam tells her father the hold those women had on her – they took her year-old son.
+Sethos will find the boy.
+The last ones to speak are the twins; Charla asks if that woman will stop coming to her window at night.
+Justin had been scaring her, making her scream.
+Ramses reassures her, after first being pleased that his twins can talk.

+Characters

-This book is notable in that the entire Emerson clan is present: Professor and Amelia Emerson, Walter and Evelyn Emerson, Ramses and Nefret Emerson and their children David John and Charla, Sennia Emerson, David and Lia Todros and their children Dolly and Evie, Sethos, and Maryam.
-It is also in this book that Sethos finally reveals his given name (Seth), to Evelyn.
+This book is notable in that the entire Emerson clan is present: Professor and Amelia Emerson, Walter and Evelyn Emerson, Ramses and Nefret Emerson and their children David John and Charla, Sennia Emerson, David and Lia Todros and their children Dolly and Evvie, Sethos, and Maryam.
+It is in this book that Sethos reveals his given name (Seth), to Evelyn.